 A great way to get inside the minds of civilization greatest thinkers is to read their books.

-- The Classics – Free Ebooks Reading List – A collection of classic ebooks that you can read online for free.
+- The Classics – Free Ebooks Reading List – A collection of classic ebooks that you are freely available in the public domain.

 - Great Books of the Western World – 161 books essential books of the West on Wikipedia.